-We understand that the City has requested this improvement in-lieu as consistent with the PAO and previous SEPA review, and we request that the SEPA addendum reflect the change.
+We understand that the City has requested this improvement in-lieu as consistent with the PAO and previous SEPA review, and we accept these road improvements and will complete these prior to Phase III of the Master Plan.

 Concurrency.
 The Revision Proposal requires the City Transportation Engineer to evaluate its consistency with the City's transportation concurrency requirements.
 A concurrency application has been submitted through the City Portal.
 Based on City staff review of the Heffron Memoranda, we understand that the Revision Proposal meets the City's concurrency requirements.